What is ReSPECT?

-It is important to understand that the ReSPECT form cannot be used to demand treatments that are not likely to benefit you and would not be offered.
+It is important to understand that the ReSPECT plan cannot be used to demand treatments that are not likely to benefit you and would not be offered.

-In an emergency where you are not able to make decisions or express them, clinical decisions will be made by health professionals trying to act in your best interests and for your benefit.
+In an emergency where you are not able to say what is important to you, clinical decisions will be made by health professionals trying to act in your best interests and for your benefit.

 Why is this available?

-In an emergency, health or care professionals may have to make rapid decisions about your treatment, and you may not be well enough to discuss and make choices.
+In an emergency, health or care professionals may have to make rapid decisions about your treatment, and you may not be well enough to discuss what is important to you.
 This plan empowers you to guide them on what treatments you would or would not want to be considered for, and to have recorded those treatments that could be important or those that would not work for you.
 Many treatments that can be life-sustaining for some people carry a risk of causing harm, discomfort or loss of dignity.
 Many people choose not to accept that risk if the likelihood of benefit from treatment is small.
 This plan is to record your preferences and agreed realistic recommendations for emergency situations, whatever stage of life you are at.

-If ReSPECT has not been established in your locality, but you would like to take steps now to ensure your wishes for treatment and care are known about, then you could make an Advance Decision to Refuse Treatment (ADRT).
+If ReSPECT has not been established in your locality, but you would like to take steps now to ensure what is important to you is known about, then you could make an Advance Decision to Refuse Treatment (ADRT).
 You can find out more information and fill out an ADRT for free online at www.mydecisions.org.uk.